 Socio-economic questions are no different.
-An economy is an incredibly complex system, with a vast array of daily interactions between many diverse “agents”.
-Traditional economic analysis overly rely on summary statistics, averages and general relationships to estimate cause and effect.
+An economy is an incredibly complex system, with a vast array of daily interactions between many diverse “agents.”
+Traditional economic analysis overly relies on summary statistics, averages, and general relationships to estimate cause and effect.
 Such analysis does reasonably well at the study of marginal changes, and typically only short-term ones.
 And it does so by looking at the system from the top down.

 In our analogy above, traditional economics typically only focuses on solving for the colour orange, and therefore misses a lot of what actually happens in a complex socio-economic system.
 This myopic view, by choosing to value things too narrowly, can lead to poor risk-taking.